Local tips and info about Squamish:

 There are a variety of ways to get from Vancouver to Squamish, the easiest and most flexible being a rental car for which many options exist...

-The Squamish Connector is a reliable and comfortable shuttle service which will drop you at the Squamish Adventure Center, where you can arrange to meet your guide, please consult their website for their current schedule and prices.
+The Squamish Connector is our top recommendation, they provide a reliable and comfortable shuttle service which will drop you at the Squamish Adventure Center, where you can arrange to meet your guide, please consult their website for their current schedule and prices.

 For a more luxury option Alpine North Limousine services run a variety of on-demand services with everything from comfortable SUVs to stretch limos.

 A dirt cheap but less reliable option is to join the Squamish Rock Climbing Facebook group and post to see if anyone is heading up people are often happy to split the gas with another climber.